-You know how we feel about petite bouquets, so why not consider a petite arrangement to go along with it?
+Love a petite bouquet?
+Why not consider a petite arrangement to go along with it?
 Charming and appropriate for almost any wedding style, a small, simple vase containing an equally simple, but nevertheless vibrant, arrangement of blooms will more than pull its weight on a bistro table come cocktail hour.

-No matter what flowers are used, ikebana-inspired arrangements are simplistic by nature.
+No matter what flowers are used, ikebana-inspired arrangements are simplistic by nature, like this arrangement at a Charleston wedding.
 Embrace a centerpiece uniquely wild in its design by pairing with an even simpler vessel for that minimalist finishing touch.

 Opt for Oversized